Putin, battling ratings slump, reviews Red Square military parade

 Putin, whose term ends in 2024, reviewed the parade from a tribune packed with Soviet war veterans, some of whom wore rows of campaign medals and clutched red roses.

 “We have done and will do everything necessary to ensure the high level of readiness of our armed forces,” Putin said.
-“We call on all countries to recognise our common responsibility to create a security system that is effective and equal for everyone.”
+“We call on all countries to recognize our common responsibility to create a security system that is effective and equal for everyone.”

 Russia’s ties with the West soured following its annexation of Crimea from Ukraine in 2014, and Moscow has continued to challenge the United States through its staunch support for Syrian President Bashar al-Assad and Venezuela’s President Nicolas Maduro.